 I am actively researching the spatial patterns and processes underlying forest demography.
 Understanding patterns of facilitation, competition, and community assembly provide insights into my study systems and more broadly informs ecological theories.
 Previously, I have led research at a long-term forest demography plot in Alberta, Canada and acted as an Investigator at a Smithsonian ForestGeo plot.

 What pre-, active-, and post-fire forest characteristics drive wildfire behavior and post-fire forest recovery?
 To answer this and related questions, I am utilizing the globally unique, Fire Behavior Assessment Team (FBAT) dataset to assess forest resilience and recovery in California mixed-conifer forests.
+In the future I aim to expand measurements of fire behavior and fire effects to other systems and to better understand prescribed fire behavior and effects.

 I use remotely sensed burn severity (delta and relative normalized burn ratio [dNBR, RdNBR]) in combination with long timeseries of climate, vegetation types, ignition locations, and topography to understand the impacts and drivers of wildfire frequency, severity, and area burned in the western USA.